 Vlaming Sub-basin CO2 Storage Project

-The main reservoir unit identified as suitable for storage of CO2 is the Early Cretaceous Gage Sandstone (Figure 1) that overlies the breakup unconformity.
-The Gage Sandstone has an areal extent of approximately 1890 km2 and a maximum thickness of 450 m.
+The main reservoir unit, the Early Cretaceous Gage Sandstone (Figure 1), overlies the Valanginian breakup unconformity and was identified by previous studies as suitable for storage of large quantities of CO2 (Causebrook et al., 2006, Carbon Storage Taskforce, 2009).
+The Gage Sandstone has an areal extent of approximately 1890km2 and a maximum thickness of 450m.

 Achievements to Date

 In 2011-12 Geoscience Australia compiled and analysed existing datasets to identify the key science issues and to develop a scientific strategy to address them.
 During this period the following was completed: